 Requirements for NZ commercial fishers

-New Zealand fishers must meet a number of requirements to fish commercially in our waters and on the high seas.
+New Zealand fishers must meet a number of requirements to fish commercially in New Zealand waters, and on the high seas.
 Find out what you need to do.

 To fish commercially in New Zealand waters you must: